-The following table shows historical operating results for Kirkland's combined water and sewer systems.
+The following table sets forth historical operating results for Kirkland's combined water and sewer systems.
 Only the revenues from the water system are obligated under the Joint Agreement.
-For the year-ended December 31, 2018, Kirkland's water operating revenue totaled \$14,656,941, or 49.5 percent of the total operating revenues for the combined water/sewer utility.
+For the fiscal year ended December 31, 2019, Kirkland's water operating revenue totaled \$14,656,941, or 49.5 percent of the total operating revenues for the combined water/sewer utility.